entropyqueen/entropyQueen.github.io/_posts/2018-04-01-NDH2k18_rescue_shell_writeup.md

     target.pwned()
 ```

-Binexpect is a module that wraps pexpect that you can find at https://github.com/wapiflapi/binexpect
+Binexpect is a module that wraps pexpect that you can find on [github](https://github.com/wapiflapi/binexpect)

 ## Profit